-the Savage-Dickey method (Wagenmakers et al., 2010).
-In the BEFORE condition we found decisive evidence in favor of an effect of sampling explanation on generalization ($BF{10} > 10^3 : 1$).
-In contrast, the same test with respect to the AFTER condition yielded substantial evidence in favor of the null ($BF{01} = 3.23 : 1$).
-Directly comparing the magnitude of the two effects revealed strong evidence in favor of a difference ($BF{10} = 29 : 1$).
-Next, we separately compared the responses of people in the two AFTER conditions to those from the NO STORY condition (Figure 8, grey squares), where no sampling explanation was given.
-The comparison revealed substantial ($BF{01} = 7.6 : 1$) to strong ($BF{01} = 29 : 1$) evidence in favor of the null (i.e. no difference, consistent with an encoding only account), for property sampling and category sampling respectively.
+Likelihood of having the property in question (on a scale of 1 to 10)

+conditions to those from the NO STORY condition (Figure 9, grey squares), where no sampling explanation was given.
+The comparison revealed substantial ($BF{01} = 7.6:1$) to strong ($BF{01} = 29:1$) evidence in favor the null (i.e. no difference, consistent with an encoding only account), for property sampling and category sampling respectively.
 Taken together these analyses suggest the same qualitative result as in Experiment 1: people's ability to incorporate new sampling assumptions into their reasoning once the data is encoded may be limited at best.
 We turn now to discuss some general implications of our findings.